 What We Believe about God

-The Bible teaches us that there is one God who eternally exists in three persons: the Father, the Son and the Holy Spirit.
-God is the maker, sustainer and redeemer of all things.
+We believe that there is one God who eternally exists in three persons: the Father, the Son and the Holy Spirit. and that these three are one God; the same in substance and equal in power and glory.
+We believe God is the maker, sustainer and redeemer of all things.
 He is infinite and unchangeable.
 He is holy, just, good, merciful, loving, compassionate and perfect in every way.
 He is beyond comprehension, yet he has been pleased to draw near and make himself known in ways we can comprehend.
-We are truly amazed with our awesome God.

 The Bible teaches us that human beings are created in the image of their creator to enjoy God and honor Him in their entirety.
 The human race, however, is estranged from its creator through the overwhelming power of sin that originated from Adam and Eve.
 Left to ourselves, we would not fulfill the magnificent purpose for which we were created, but instead perish forever.

 From beginning to end, salvation is of the Lord and is received by faith in Jesus Christ alone, not by good works — although good works prove that our faith is genuine.
 Salvation is a free gift, won by Christ and applied to believers by the Holy Spirit.
 It is also holistic in that it encompasses every aspect of human life.

 The people of God from all ages, all walks of life and from every nation and tongue who are saved by the blood of Jesus Christ are part of the true Church.
 Jesus is the head of the Church while believers are part of “the body of Christ.”
 Christians join together in local communities or churches to worship the Lord, to grow together in his likeness, and to enjoy serving Him together.

 God, who is Himself Truth and speaks truth only, has inspired Holy Scripture in order thereby to reveal Himself to lost mankind through Jesus Christ as Creator and Lord, Redeemer and Judge.
 Holy Scripture is God’s witness to Himself.